dkrolikowski/tull_coude_reduction/docs/source/page_wavelength_cal.rst

 Initial wavelength solution order offset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The pipeline has the option, set in the *config*, to determine if there is an order-index offset between the initial wavelength solution guess and the night's observations.
 One reason this would be needed is if the initial solution has more orders than is extracted in the pipeline -- this is true for the default setup, which had a initial solution created with order padding.
 The offset resets the 0th order index of the initial solution.
 Thus, it is not allowed to be negative or call for an order beyond the size of the initial solution.
-This offset is determined with the :py:func:`order_offset_with_wave_sol_guess <wavelength_solve_and_calibrate.order_offset_with_wave_sol_guess>` function.
+This offset is determined with the :py:func:`order_offset_with_wave_sol_guess <modules.wavelength_solve_and_calibrate.order_offset_with_wave_sol_guess>` function.

 To measure the offset, we take an order of the observed arc lamp spectrum and assign it wavelength solutions from the initial guess with a range of offsets from its order index.
 We calculate the residual between the observed spectrum and the reference Photron ThAr spectrum (both median-normalized) and adopt the order offset with the minimum residual.
 This is repeated for multiple orders and the most common order offset is used moving forward (if there are multiple calculated).
 By using multiple orders, we reduce the effect of low signal.